Why Is My Cat Constantly Scratching the Door?

-Are you getting overwhelmed because your cat's scratching on the door has become a damage-causing habit?
+Are you getting overwhelmed because your cat's scratching the doors of your home has become a damage-causing habit?
 Not only is the constant scratching and scraping bothersome, but it also makes the doors appear worn out and, if you're renting, will likely result in not getting your security deposit back.

-Fortunately, there are efficient methods for keeping your cat from clawing on doors.
-We've included some pointers on how to redirect your cat's destructive habit.
+Fortunately, there are a few efficient methods for keeping your cat from clawing on doors and to redirect your cat's destructive habit.

-Discovering the reason for your cat's scratching will assist you in identifying an appropriate solution.
+First and foremost, it's helpful to iscover the reason for your cat's scratching, as it will assist you in identifying an appropriate solution.

 Cats are highly social animals who typically enjoy interacting with their owners as well as with other pets in the home.
 When you leave your cat alone in a separate room, scratching may be her method of getting your attention to come back.
 The friendlier your cat is, the more likely it is that she may turn to scratch when you close the door on her when you leave the room.

 There's a reason why the expression about curious cats is so popular.
 The next time your feline companion claws at a closed-door, it's possible that she's curious about the smells or sounds on the other side.

 If you used to allow your cat to walk freely in and out of a room, such as your bedroom, and then you abruptly cut her off, she may resort to scratching in order to urge you to let her back into the space.